 SWEET POTATO SLIP AVAILABILITY AND SHIPPING

-PLEASE NOTE: There will not be any Okinawan sweet potato slips available for the 2014 season.
+PLEASE NOTE: There will be Okinawan sweet potato slips available for the 2014 season.
 We, unfortunately, left this variety out of the printed catalog.
 You may order Okinawan slips for 2014, but you may only order 3 slips for $7.50.
-We have many other purple varieties that will be added for the 2013 season that are far superior to Okinawan.
+We have many other purple varieties that will be available for the 2014 season that are far superior to Okinawan.
 These are all earlier and much easier for people to grow.
-Please watch for the updates to the website coming within the next month or so that will tell you the names, prices, and availabilities of these new purple varieties.

 Quantity limit on orders: The maximum number of slips you may order of a variety is only the maximum number of slips listed for each variety.
-(Example: Spanish White is sold as 6 slips for $6.00 or 12 slips for $10.00.
+(Example: Korean Purple is sold as 6 slips for $7.50 or 12 slips for $14.00.
 You may only order either 6 slips of 12 slips.
 You may NOT order two (2) sets of 12 slips.
 A total of 12 slips is all that you may order of this variety.)
 Please respect the limit on each variety as the largest number of that variety we list.
 This gives more people a chance to try some of the varieties.
 If we list 3 slips as the highest number, then that means that the most you can order is 3 slips.
 This may be because the variety is in low supply, sprouts poorly, or is in high demand.
 This is no reflection on the quality of that variety of sweet potato.

 SWEET POTATO GROWING INFORMATION